Environmental health office declares war on sanitation offenders in Agona West | Ghana News Agency

 Mrs Ernestina Kumah, Agona West Municipal Environmental Health and Sanitation Officer, who made this known after a six-hour clean-up exercise at Agona Swedru, cautioned residents to desist from littering the streets and dumping refuse into gutters and unauthorized places.

-The exercise organised by the Swedruman Council of Chiefs, was part of activities marking this year’s Akwambo festival which commenced on Sunday July 14 and expected to end on Saturday, August 18.
+The exercise organised by the Swedruman Council of Chiefs, was part of activities marking this year’s Akwambo festival which commenced on Sunday, July 14 and is expected to end on Saturday, August 18.

 She said communicable diseases had sprung up in certain part of the country and the environmental directorate would not sit down unconcern for the residents to experience such sickness in the Municipality.

-The Environmental Health Chief reiterated calls on the residents of Agona Swedru to participate in clean-up exercises to keep their frontages tidy to avoid outbreak of cholera and other sanitation diseases.
+The Environmental Health Chief reiterated calls on the residents of Agona Swedru to participate in clean-up exercises to keep their frontages tidy to avoid outbreaks of cholera and other sanitation diseases.

 She urged residents to report people whose plots of land were bushy to her outfit for them to quickly punish such people.